 The MSL curriculum is new, innovative, engaging, and completely distinctive – there's nothing like it out there.
 The curriculum was developed with substantive input from leaders in the legal, business, regulatory, and entrepreneurship communities, and it thus has a very practical and real-world focus.
 All MSL classes were developed specifically for this program, and for this particular population of students.
-That means that the classes focus on what STEM professionals need to know to develop their skills and to have productive careers at the intersection of law, business, technology and/or science.
+That means that the classes focus on what STEM professionals need to know to develop their skills and to have productive careers at the intersection of law, business, technology, and science.
 MSL classes are taught by a combination of Northwestern Law residential faculty members and highly qualified adjunct instructors.
 View our faculty bios (PDF).

 The MSL curriculum includes a set of required, foundational classes, and a rich collection of electives.
 View our course descriptions (PDF).

 The required courses are designed to provide students with a foundational understanding of the legal system, the basic structure of business, and the regulatory process; they include subjects that every professional in this area should understand.
 These courses will impart a theoretical framework on which students can build with the elective part of the curriculum.